 4. 2015 All-Ireland Semi-Final: Dublin 2-12 - 1-15 Mayo

-The drawn All-Ireland Semi-Final in 2015 was one of the most frenetic, and chippiest, games the two counties would ever play.
-The match was marred by indiscipline and cynicism, though Dublin seem home and hosed, up seven points clear late on.
-Mayo did not give in, and from the 67th minute onwards, scored 1-4 without reply, and a late Cillian O'Connor penalty forced a replay.
+The drawn All-Ireland Semi-Final in 2015 was one of the most frenetic and chippiest games the two counties would ever play.
+The match was marred by indiscipline and cynicism, though Dublin seemed home and hosed, up seven points clear late on.
+Mayo did not give in, and from the 67th minute onwards, scored 1-4 without reply - a late Cillian O'Connor penalty forced a replay.

 Mayo's late rally: